-The San Fermin festivities in the Spanish city of Pamplona end this year with more than 50 dead bulls that were killed during cruel bullfights.
+The San Fermin festivities in the Spanish city of Pamplona end this year with at least 54 dead bulls that were killed during cruel bullfights.
 For 8 days, runs with bulls (6 daily) were held in Pamplona.
 The bulls were killed in the evening.
 In total, 48 bulls started their last day with a lot of stress, running through a screaming mass of people.
 48 bulls that were waiting for their death.

 During the festivities in Pamplona bullfights are held daily.
 This year 54 bulls were killed during a bullfight.
 On the first day a rejoneo took place, a bullfight with adult bulls that are being fought from horse back.
 The horses get injured regularly during this type of bullfights.

 The bulls that die in Pamplona are not the only animals used.
 Imagine the horses at the bullfights, they are exposed to a lot of stress.
 Think of the oxes that run with the bulls every morning.
 And after every run, the public can enjoy themselves with young cows in the arena, which is very stressful for the cows.